 Determine the timeframes for the school governing authority to authorise the statement as well as the timeframes for informing the school community about the statement.

-The Standards apply to all organisations involved in child-related work in Victoria.
+The Child Safe Standards apply to all organisations involved in child-related work in Victoria.

-Education and Training Reform Act 2006, Ministerial Order No. 870 provides the framework for how schools will be required to comply with the Standards.
+Ministerial Order No. 870 provides the framework for how schools are required to comply with the Standards.
 Overall responsibility for ensuring compliance rests with the Victorian Registration and Qualifications Authority.

 Ministerial Order 870